EFF, Woodhull, TechFreedom File SCOTUS Amicus Supporting FSC in Texas AV Case

 At the time, FSC condemned the law as “blatantly unconstitutional” and a “violation of the First Amendment rights of creators, consumers and platforms.”

-FSC filed the ongoing legal challenge in August 2023.
-Joining the FSC as co-plaintiffs were an array of adult platforms and workers, including MG Premium and MG Freesites, which are now Aylo companies; Webgroup Czech Republic; NKL Associates; Sonesta Technologies; Sonesta Media; Yellow Production; Paper Street Media; Neptune Media; Mediame; Midus Holdings; and Jane Doe, an adult content creator.
+FSC filed the legal challenge in August 2023.
+Joining the FSC as co-plaintiffs are an array of adult platforms and workers, including MG Premium and MG Freesites, which are now Aylo companies; Webgroup Czech Republic; NKL Associates; Sonesta Technologies; Sonesta Media; Yellow Production; Paper Street Media; Neptune Media; Mediame; Midus Holdings; and Jane Doe, an adult content creator.

 “Despite the fact that the 5th Circuit made a terrible ruling, the adult industry was not deterred and is being supported by various trade organizations that are committed to guarding first amendment principles,” Silverstein added.
 “This is a historical fight for free speech and I’m honored to be part of the legal team representing these courageous organizations.”